 We have a little saying for this one: tools, not teeth.
 Sure, sometimes you just really want to get into that bag and don’t have time to find the scissors — but using your teeth as a tool is a quick way to experience breaks, chips or excessive wear.
 Next time you’re tempted to use your chompers as scissors, pliers or a knife, take our advice… and just don’t.

 How to stop: Commit to using your teeth only to bite, speak and eat.
 You should also reconsider your organizational habits to make finding the correct tool easier when you need it.

-One simple way to avoid tooth and gum injuries is to stop chewing on ice — another habit that can be difficult to break, especially in the hot South Daytona summer months.
+One simple way to avoid tooth and gum injuries is to stop chewing on ice — another habit that can be difficult to break, especially in the hot Port Orange summer months.
 But it shouldn’t come as a surprise that rock hard ice is a major tooth injurer, leading to breakage and wear.

 How to stop: Remember that you can find similar hydration and crunch with refrigerated apples, celery or carrots.

 #4: Not flossing